 - Continuation of stage 1 and 2 strategies

-- Sustained and systematic adult support Adult led intervention, mix of group work and planed 1:1)
+- Sustained and systematic adult support Adult led intervention, mix of group work and planned 1:1)

 - Interventions and direct input from external agencies

 - Multi agency support where appropriate

 - Specific environmental adaptations

-On rare occasions, where a pupil has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan (EHC Plan).
+On rare occasions, where a pupil has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care to consider the need for an Education Health and Care Plan (EHC Plan) or Specialist Support Provision Plans (SSPP's)

-EHCP Support
+EHCP and SSPP Support

-(Specific support for pupils in receipt of an Education Health and Care Plan)
+(Specific support for pupils in receipt of an Education Health and Care Plan or Specialist Support Provision Plans)

-- Pupils with an EHCP will have access to all arrangements for pupils on the SEND register (as in Stage 1 - 3 support) and in addition will have an annual Review of their plan. - Our review procedures fully comply with those recommended in Special Educational Needs and Disability Code of Practice 0-25 2014 and with LA policy and guidance.
+- Pupils with an EHCP will have access to all arrangements for pupils on the SEND register (as in Stage 1 - 3 support) and in addition will have an annual Review of their plan. - Our review procedures fully comply with those recommended in Special Educational Needs and Disability Code of Practice 0-25 2015 and with LA policy and guidance.